Kim Song-ae: Biography

 Born Kim Sŏngp'al on 29 December 1924 in South Pyongan Province, Kim Song-ae began her career as a clerical worker in the Ministry of National Defense where she first met Kim Il Sung in 1948.
 She was hired to work in his residence as an assistant to Kim Jong Suk, Kim Il Sung's first wife.
 After Kim Jong Suk's 1949 death, Kim Song-ae began managing Kim Il Sung's household and domestic life.
 During the Korean War she looked after Kim Jong Il and Kim Kyong Hui.
 She married Kim Il Sung in 1952, although due to the war no formal ceremony was held.
 She gave birth to three sons: Kim Kyong Jin (b.
 1952), Kim Pyong Il (b.
-1954), and Kim Yong Il (b.
+1954), and Kim Yong Il (Note: Not the same person as former premier Kim Yong Il) (b.
 1955).

 Kim Song-ae later rose in political power.
 From the mid 1960s until the mid 1970s, Kim Song-ae allegedly held a significant amount of political influence in North Korea.
 As her tenure of political significance occurred in about the same period as that of Jiang Qing in China during the Culture Revolution, Jang Jin-sung referred to Kim Song-ae as the "North Korean mirror image of Jiang Qing".

 In 1965, she became vice-chairwoman of the Central Committee of the Korean Democratic Women's League (KDWL), and in 1971, she rose to be chairwoman.
 In December 1972, she became a representative of the Supreme People's Assembly.